-Our trip isn’t about lazing on a beach towel reading a good book, instead we set off on a four day adventure to put COVID and the concrete jungle behind us and to reconnect as a couple.
+Our trip isn’t about lazing on a beach towel reading a good book, instead we set off on a four day adventure.

 Apollo Bay is about 2.5 hours south west of Melbourne.
 If you’re accessing the Great Ocean Road from interstate you can fly into Tullamarine airport (in Melbourne), or, via Avalon Airport near Geelong which is 1.5 hours from Apollo Bay.

 Apollo Bay is a tranquil harbour village boasting panoramic views, abounding seaside adventures and tasty local seafood; and it’s our top choice for a city detox.